- 4 minutes to read

 - Any other credentials needed to access the adapters being used

-For example, the Microsoft Active Directory (AD) adapter configuration screen:
+For example, the Amazon Web Services (AWS) adapter configuration page:

-To connect an adapter server, do the following:
+To add an adapter connection, do the following:

-- Open the Adapters screen.
+- Open the Adapters page.
 Click the icon on the left navigation panel.

 - Search and click the relevant adapter.
-The Adapter Servers screen opens displaying the list of connected servers.
+The Adapter Connections page opens displaying the list of configured connections.

-- To add new connection, click "New Server".
-The Adapter Server Configuration modal opens.
+- To add a new connection, click Add Connection.
+The Adapter Connection Configuration modal opens.

 As a result, the connection will be established and the adapter will start collecting data.

-If the adapter server is connected successfully, icon is displayed on the adapter server record.
+If the adapter connection is connected successfully, icon is displayed on the adapter connection record.

 If the connection has failed, error icon appears.

-To see the conncetion error reason and to fix the configuration, open the Adapter Server Configuration modal, by clicking the server record.
+To see the connection error reason and to fix the configuration, open the Add Connection dialog, by clicking the connection record.

-- Most of the adapters include documented connection instructions.
+- Each adapter includes documented connection instructions.
 To view such instructions, click

-- You can connect multiple servers.
-For example, to connect multiple Microsoft Active Directory (AD) domain controllers, configure a different server for each domain controller.
+- You can connect multiple connections.
+For example, to connect multiple Microsoft Active Directory (AD) domain controllers, configure a different connection for each domain controller.

-- When the Axonius VM connects to these servers, it must have connectivity to that address, i.e. it must be able to connect to that IP/URL on that port.
+- When the Axonius VM connects to these connections, it must have connectivity to that address, i.e. it must be able to connect to that IP/URL on that port.

 - All fields not marked as 'optional' are mandatory and must be populated

-- In addition to the adapter server configuration settings, each adapter has 'Advanced Settings' used to support your use of Axonius.
+- In addition to the adapter connection configuration settings, each adapter has 'Advanced Settings' used to support your use of Axonius.
 For more details, see Adapter Advanced Settings.